 Indexed Parish Register TranscriptionsA keyword search of a transcription, especially if not done by yourself, might miss entries that you would consider relevant.
 For example, from the Hemyock DEV parish register, COLLENCE might well be COLLINS, TRECKEY could be a version of TRICKEY.
 There are many more.
 A better way is to visually scan a list of entries, preferably in alphabetical order.
 Here you will find a number of Somerset UK parish registers transcribed and mostly sorted into alphabetical order of surnames.
 These are complete transcriptions for the specified dates (not a limited range of surname extracts!) from a selection of parish register fiche purchased from the Somerset Record and Archive Service who have given permission for these transcribed records to be made available.
-There are two ways of selecting a parish:

 Some of the information is in Adobe Acrobat (PDF) format due to the size of the files.
 If you do not have the means of reading a PDF file, Adobe Acrobat Reader can be downloaded free from the Adobe web site.